About Us

 UVA Mental Health Policy & Practices is an interdisciplinary collaboration in mental health policy, law, and public health.
 Faculty and staff from the UVA Institute of Law, Psychiatry and Public Policy and the Department of Public Health Sciences compose a core group who study a range of topics related to mental health policy and related public health topics, such as suicide prevention.

-It is supported by the Schools of Law and Medicine, as well as a contract with the Virginia Department of Behavioral Health and Developmental Services.
+It is supported by the School of Medicine and a contract with the Virginia Department of Behavioral Health and Developmental Services.
 And it collaborates with many stakeholders, such as the Virginia Association of Community Services Boards and the Virginia Hospital and Healthcare Association.

 UVA Mental Health Policy & Practices is part of The Institute of Law, Psychiatry and Public Policy (ILPPP) at the University of Virginia.
 The ILPPP is an interdisciplinary program in mental health law, forensic psychiatry, forensic psychology, forensic neuropsychology, and forensic social work.
 Institute activities include academic programs, forensic clinical evaluations, professional training, empirical and theoretical research, and public policy consultation and review.